 Some areas are particularly prone to becoming frost pockets, for example, dips and dells in the garden that can act as collecting points for cold air.

-So it’s important that the plants we choose for these locations are well-equipped to deal with a shorter growing season and more frequent frosts.
+So it’s important that the plants we choose for these locations can deal with a shorter growing season and more frequent frosts.
 Frost pockets can be made more accommodating to plants by improving drainage, planting close together, growing British natives and applying a deep mulch in spring.

 Read on to discover which 10 plants flourish among frost.

-As well as Cirsium japonicum, C. rivulare with their thistle-like flowers, thrive in damp soil.
+As well as Cirsium japonicum, Cirsium rivulare with its thistle-like flowers, thrives in damp soil.
 Try growing ‘Atropurpureum’ (pictured) for lofty, leafless stems topped with magenta flowers.